|This sweet little rocking chair was handmade

 I know it has become hugely popular to say, "Your kids don't want your old brown furniture," and not only among the down-sizing sensationalists who coined the phrase.
-Even AARP and Kiplinger and The Wall Street Journal have jumped on the bandwagon.
+Even AARP, Forbes, Kiplinger, and The Wall Street Journal have jumped on the bandwagon.
 Surely I'm not the only one out there for whom this tiresome cliche -- right up there with the pejorative "Karen" and "Okay Boomer" -- doesn't ring quite true.

 Okay, Baby Boomers are always an easy target, but it's not exactly clear to me in this case whether they are supposed to be the inheritors or the distributors of all this cumbersome, undesirable treasure.
 Perhaps both?

 While not expecting my adult children to delight in my household furnishings, looking back the other way, I actually have a soft spot for the interior decor of my dearly departed parents and grandparents.
 However unpopular the old - era dressers and headboards may have become, their charm will never be lost on me.

 Hopefully, Ellie and Aidan will continue to see the charm in the little rocking chair -- built by their Great - great - grandfather Paul and rebuilt by their Grandfather Gerry.

 ~ much missed and beloved old brown furniture ~